ruess/edd-prevent-eu-checkout/readme.txt

 = How does it know if someone is in the EU? =

-It checks their IP address against GeoIP (if installed with your PHP) and then against http://www.hostip.info
+It checks their IP address against GeoIP (if installed on your server) and then against http://www.hostip.info

 = What if that's wrong? =